Dr Natacha Protopopoff

 In 2009 I joined the Malaria Consortium as vector control specialist supporting the Uganda, South Sudan, Senegal and Ghana National Malaria Control Programmes to establish their malaria vector control strategy and net distribution systems.
 I was involved in research to evaluate the durability of LLIN in phase III trials in Uganda.
 With the vector control division of the Ugandan NMCP I established insecticide resistance susceptibility monitoring in sentinel sites throughout Uganda.

 I teach vector biology and control, give lectures and practical to the East African Diploma of Tropical Medicine & Hygiene held each year in Tanzania.
 Since 2013, I am a tutor on the malaria module of the Infectious Diseases distance learning programme.
 I am supervising LSHTM, Kilimanjaro Christian Medical University College (Tanzania) and University of Antwerp (Belgium) MSc dissertation project students in Tanzania.
+I am teaching in the course led by MSF on vector control in emergency situation.

 1. Community randomized control trials evaluating of new vector control tool and/or strategies.